nuxt/nuxt/docs/3.api/1.composables/use-seo-meta.md

 ---
-description: The useSeoMeta composable lets you define your sites SEO Meta as a flat object with full TypeScript support
+description: The useSeoMeta composable lets you define your site's SEO meta tags as a flat object with full TypeScript support.
 ---

 # `useSeoMeta`